Cannibals, comedy and a cinema icon share Venice limelight

 Likewise Martin McDonagh premiered "Three Billboards Outside Ebbing, Missouri" in Venice in 2017 which went on to scoop multiple awards.
 His follow-up "The Banshees Of Inisherin", set in Ireland and starring Brendan Gleeson and Colin Farrell, will get its first showing on the Lido.

-As ever, some of the out-of-competition films will get as much attention as those pushing for the Golden Lion top prize.
+As ever, some of the out-of-competition films will receive as much attention as those pushing for the Golden Lion prize.

 These include psychological thriller "Don't Worry Darling", directed by Wilde and featuring Florence Pugh and Styles, "Dead For a Dollar", a Western by Walter Hill starring Waltz and a documentary "Winter on Fire: Ukraine's Fight for Freedom" by Evgeny Afineevsky.